You have decided to change the knobs and pulls

 Shape is also important.
 Does square or round hardware compliment the cabinets?
 This is usually a matter of taste.
 Curved hardware is generally more traditional and has softer edges and greater detail.

 Pulls range from simple bars to elaborate Victorian style.
-Most manufacturers offers knobs and pulls that are part of a family of matching hardware so you can have a coordinated look to your room.
+Most manufacturers offer knobs and pulls that are part of a family of matching hardware so you can have a coordinated look to your room.

 The bin pull is a classic half-moon shaped pull that has been a favorite for generations and is suitable for any design styles.
 Usually made of brass and other metals, bin pulls are also available in glass in several depression era colors for a vintage look.